AdobeDocs/target-developers/src/pages/before-administer/index.md

 # Target API Overview

 This article describes the different Target APIs in general, before focusing on requirements specific to the Admin and Profile APIs.
+If you wish to administer Target via the UI, see the [administration section of the *Adobe Target Business User Guide*](https://experienceleague.adobe.com/docs/target/using/administer/administrating-target.html?lang=en).

 ## API Types